ride-css/ride-css/docs/grids.md

 //   string config.push (default: '.push') -> this is the pushing column class prefix
 //   string config.prefix (default: '') -> this will add a prefix to columns, push, floats and row
 //   string config.row (default: '.row') -> this is the clearfix container for the columns
+//   unit config.width (default: 100%) -> this is the base width every calculation will be made by

 example:
 // using